Ribs and sauce, ready for serving

 Instructions

-Start the ribs in the oven (long and slow for tender ribs)
+Start the ribs in the oven or use a pellet grill (long and slow for tender ribs)

-- In a small dish or canning jar, add the dry rub ingredients and combine thoroughly.
+• In a small dish, add the dry rub ingredients and combine thoroughly.

-- Pull off a sheet of foil twice the length of the ribs, plus 3 extra inches.
-Place the foil on a rimmed baking sheet with 3-inches extending one end.
+• Pull off a sheet of foil twice the length of the ribs plus 3 extra inches.
+Place the foil on a rimmed baking sheet with 3-inches extending over one end.

-- Lay the rack of ribs, bone side up, on the foil-lined baking sheet and sprinkle the surface with 2 tablespoons of dry rub, massage it into all the cracks and crevices.
+• Lay the rack of ribs, bone side up, on the foil-lined baking sheet and sprinkle the surface with two tablespoons of dry rub, massage it into all the cracks and crevices.
+Repeat with the other side of the ribs.

-- Brush the raspberry chipotle sauce on the meaty side of the pork ribs and transfer the ribs to the grill with the sauced side down.
+• Brush the raspberry chipotle sauce on the meaty side of the pork ribs and transfer the ribs to the hot grill with the sauced side down.

-- Brush the exposed side with a coating of the sauce.
+• Brush the exposed side with a coating of the sauce.
 Grill for 3-5 minutes and flip the ribs over and grill another 3-5 minutes.
-Repeat this process once more, saucing and grilling until desired degree of color has been achieved being cautious that they do not burn.
+Repeat this process once more, saucing and grilling until the desired degree of color has been achieved.

 To Serve:

-- Remove the ribs from the grill, cut between the ribs and place the serving pieces on a platter.
-Serve with sides of your choice and enjoy.
+• Remove the ribs from the grill, cut between the ribs.
+Place the serving pieces on a platter.
+Serve with sides of your choice, and enjoy.

 Notes